-The primary holding tanks are generally located beneath the bathroom with drain valve handles and drain outlet(s) located on the driver side.
-On rear kitchen model RVs the additional gray tank is generally located close to the kitchen area.
+The primary holding tanks are generally located beneath the bathroom and kitchen areas with drain outlet(s) and drain valve handles located on the driver side behind an easy access hatch.
+On rear kitchen model RVs the additional gray tank is generally located close to the kitchen area with the drain outlet and valve handle on the driver side as well.
 Mid-profile fifth-wheel drain handles are located in the front storage compartment.
 The black tank drain valve is identified with a black pull handle and the gray tank drain valve is identified with a gray colored pull handle.